hlfan/openstreetmap-website/INSTALL.md

 ### Containerized Installation

-We also offer a containerized environment with Docker which may avoid installation difficulties.
-See [DOCKER.md](DOCKER.md) for complete instructions.
+We also offer containerized environments with Docker which may avoid installation difficulties:

+- To use Docker manually, see [DOCKER](DOCKER.md).
+- Do use Docker via [Development Containers](https://containers.dev) (devcontainers), see [DEVCONTAINER.md](DEVCONTAINER.md).

 ### Manual Installation